 1. Provide Superior Quality

 The best thing you can do to improve your chances of getting referrals is to provide a quality of work that blows clients away.
-Clients that get these results will be your best advertisements as they have had a great experience and can share their story with others in need of great service.
+Clients that get these results will be your best advertisements as they have had a great experience and can share their stories with others in need of great service.

-Without high quality work, you’re unlikely to get many referrals, if any.
+Without high-quality work, you’re unlikely to get many referrals, if any.
 People simply don’t want to refer a friend to someone who won’t live up to their expectations.
 If you’re focusing too much of your effort on the other methods of growing referrals, your quality of work can suffer and your other efforts will be wasted.

 2. Take Care of Your Customers

 Customer service counts for freelancers, too.
 Focus on providing timely and clear communication, and always be professional.
 In many cases, the service provided is actually what satisfies the client more so than the work itself.

 3. Under Promise, Over Deliver